NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 The weights of submitted model (and the corresponding configuration file) on aic480 can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjUiF1J2qP4TeNsRc).

 The weights of submitted model (and the corresponding configuration file) on UADETRAC can be downloaded [here](https://1drv.ms/u/s!AmGvrNE6VIsKjVK3j5kV6BfDghAU).

+## Transfer Learning

+One major contribution of this repo is adding a transfer learning module to the original implementation.

+To train model on AICity using transfer learning, run:

+python experiments/rfcn/rfcn_transfer_learning_train_Shuo_AICity.py --cfg path/to/your/configuration/file

+There are multiple ways of transfer learning in this RFCN structure:

+1. Initialize using pretrained weights then fine-tune all the weight by training on AICITY data.

+2. Initialize using pretrained weights, freeze the weights in backbone resnet-101 and RPN, then fine-tune the location-sensitive score maps feature extractor and the output layer by training on AICITY data.

+3. Initialize using pretrained weights, freeze all the weights except the outlayer, then only fine-tune the outlayer by training on AICITY data.

+Those three strategies have been implemented in "transfer_learning_end2end_freezeNo.py", "transfer_learning_end2end_freezeRPN.py", "transfer_learning_end2end_freezeBoth.py", respectively.
+To switch between different strategies, replace the codes in "transfer_learning_end2end.py" (placed in rfcn/ after running setup.py) with the one you want.
+You can choose the initialization weights by changing the codes starting at line 103 in "transfer_learning_end2end.py"

+Some insights of how we eventually selected transfer learning (the second strategy) can be found in the presentation "experiments_before_workshop.pptx" in `presentations/`

 ## Test the submitted model on aic1080